 Bill Anaya advises clients regarding their business before Congress, federal agencies and the Administration, and advocates for public policy outcomes that affect the bottom line.
-As co-leader of the Firm’s political law practice, he also counsels clients on political governance, campaign finance, Lobbying Disclosure Act, government ethics and related compliance matters.
+He is a member of Alston & Bird’s Legislative and Public Policy Group – a team that is consistently recognized as one of the top lobbying firms in the country by publications such as Chambers USA and The Washington Business Journal.
+As leader of the Firm’s political law practice, he counsels clients on political governance, campaign finance, Lobbying Disclosure Act, government ethics and related compliance matters.

-Prior to joining the firm, Bill served as vice president of global government affairs in Motorola's Washington, D.C. office, where he led government relations and business development initiatives at all levels of government.
-Before his work with Motorola, Bill was an advisor to one of the nation's leading members of Congress, Representative John Dingell, chairman-emeritus of the Committee on Energy and Commerce.
+Prior to joining the firm, Bill served as vice president of global government affairs in Motorola's Washington office, where he led public policy and business development initiatives.
+Bill is a former advisor to one of the nation's leading members of Congress, Representative John Dingell, chairman-emeritus of the Committee on Energy & Commerce.

-Bill has worked with key government and industry stakeholders on highly complex business challenges, including representing client interests on matters involving communications, energy, environment, transportation, tax, health, trade, financial services, intellectual property and spectrum policy, as well as appropriations, research and development incentives, government procurement, regulatory mandates and global competitiveness priorities.
+Bill has worked with key government and industry stakeholders on highly complex business challenges, including representing client interests on matters involving communications and technology, energy, environment, financial services, trade, transportation, tax, health, trade, intellectual property, as well as appropriations, government procurement, and global competitiveness.

 - Represents a leading international manufacturer of residential and commercial heating, cooling and water heating solutions and appliances on energy policy matters at the federal government level.

 - Represents the leading software solutions provider enabling smart grid, energy trading and risk management, transmission scheduling, congestion management, and market management on a range of energy and cyber-security policy matters.

 - Represents a global leader in mobile communications hardware and information technology software on a range of intellectual property and trade policy matters.